alphaRomeo323/alpharomeo323.github.io/README.markdown

 Please subscribe to the RSS and watch my new contents: )

-You can see "English" category's posts in English.
+I sometimes write pages in English like [this](/music).
 I'm Japanese, so my English isn't good. take it easy on me.

 ## Japanese
 **こんにちは!!**